Semiautomatic dimensional screening of plastic scintillator cubes using image analysis and robotics: Performance of the Prototype Inspection System

 \subsection{Test Run with Manually Screened Cubes}

 We conducted a test using cubes that had previously been manually classified as acceptable or defective using stainless-steel rods.
 This test sample, consisting of 154 acceptable and 241 defective cubes, is independent from the sample used for optimizing the classification criteria in Section~\ref{subsec_classification}.
 Cubes flagged for reinspection were reevaluated, and those still classified as reinspection targets were treated as defective.
 The distributions of cube sizes and hole positions measured by the system are shown in Figs.~\ref{fig:cube_size} and~\ref{fig:hole_position}.
+The double-peak structure in the hole-position distributions in Fig.~\ref{fig:hole_position} may be attributed to small machine-to-machine differences among the multiple drilling machines operated in parallel to increase the production speed.

-As summarized in Table~\ref{tab:result}, the system reproduced the manual classification results for over 80\% of both acceptable and defective cubes.
-Because manual classification is inherently subjective and operator-dependent, perfect agreement is not expected.
-However, these results demonstrate that our system is capable of inspecting cubes for a SuperFGD-scale detector with comparable reliability.
+As summarized in Table~\ref{tab:result}, the system showed over 80\% agreement with the manual classification results for both acceptable and defective cubes.
+Because manual classification is inherently subjective and operator-dependent, and may also be influenced by neighboring cubes in the tested array, perfect agreement is not expected.

+The purpose of this prototype study was to establish a quantitative and reproducible image-based screening scheme and to compare its consistency with the practical reference provided by the manual method.
+These results suggest that the prototype system can provide a level of practical screening reliability comparable to that of the manual method for a SuperFGD-scale detector.